 Of all largest wine makers this region, most Olden Helvetic lands Valais holds most ancient.
 Evidence, since of first ceramic bottle found true, with inscription that wine it did for once contained, laid since 2nd century in a Celtic lady's burial tomb of that period.

 The Church of Our Lady of the Immaculate Conception of Monthey

 The Church contains one of the most impressive Valaisan ringtones: seven bells in casted by Ruetschi of Aarau in 1895.
 Neoclassical Sardinian church flanked by an older bell tower, the first parish church was built in this same place in 1707.
 In poor condition and becoming too small, it was demolished around 1850.
 The elegant bell tower was fortunately preserved.
 The current church was consecrated in 1855, under the name of Our Lady of the Immaculate Conception, whose dogma had been proclaimed by Pius IX in 1854.
 It was Emile Vuilloud, architect at Monthey, who drew the shots of this cross-basilical edifice, set in a rectangle.
 The presence of the Sardinian neoclassical church was a trend popular in Valais and Savoy before the appearance of neo-medieval styles such as neo-Gothic and neo-Romanesque.

-In celebration of, the Valais proud heritage of winegrowing over the centuries, and traditions of the independent Vignerons that tend to these famed alpine vineyards.
+In honour of the proud heritage of Valais winegrowing over the centuries, and of the independent Vignerons who tend to these famed alpine vineyards.